How Does DOMA’s invalidation affect Estate Taxes? United States v. Windsor

 How does DOMA’s invalidation affect gift taxes?

 Generally, spouses can make gifts and transfer property to one another without incurring gift taxes.
-Now that DOMA has been invalidated, the gift tax “marital exemption” should apply to married same-sex couples.
+With the invalidation of DOMA, the gift tax “marital exemption” should apply to married same-sex couples.
 Married same-sex couples will not have to file a federal gift tax return if one spouse transfers a home, other property, or cash to the other spouse.

 Regardless of sexual orientation, estate planning is one of the most important components of planning for your financial future.
-An estate plan can ensure assets are maintained and distributed according to your wishes and can also help minimize the amount of taxes due on an estate.
+An estate plan maintains and distributes assets according to your wishes.
+It also helps minimize the amount of taxes due on an estate.
 Estate planning can also provide for dependent children, direct end-of-life care and award power of attorney should you become incapable of managing his or her finances.

-In light of today’s landmark decision, same-sex couples in California are encouraged to revisit their estate plans.
-For a free estate planning consultation or more information about planning your estate, estate taxes and gift taxes, call us at (818)649-9110 or email us at firstname.lastname@example.org.
+In light of today’s landmark decision, same-sex couples in California should revisit their estate plans.
+For a free estate planning consultation or more information about planning your estate, estate taxes and gift taxes, call us at (818)649-9110 or email us at email@example.com.